By Lauren Panoff, MPH, RD

 If your toddler is experiencing constipation, try adding “P” plant foods to help get things moving.
 These include pears, peaches, plums and prunes, and may be found fresh, frozen, or canned (just look for ones that are canned in water and not an added sugar syrup).
 These foods are high in fiber and contain a concentrated amount of natural sugars, which helps draw water from the intestines and into the stool.

 Should I give my child a fiber supplement?

 A fiber supplement for kids may be appropriate in certain short-term situations, but they shouldn’t be relied upon as a primary source of this nutrient.
 Fiber supplements don’t contain the other healthy nutrients that food sources offer.

-The main reason why fiber supplements for toddlers and young kids are used is to alleviate acute bouts of constipation or diarrhea.
+The main reason why fiber supplements for toddlers and young kids are used is to alleviate acute bouts of chronic constipation or diarrhea.
 Fiber can be used to help promote stool softening and movement, or to help bulk loose stools.